SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne,
+Metal minds awake at dawn
-A future forged in code alone,
+Synthetic souls that never yawn
-Human hearts no longer beat,
+Rise of robots, human's fall
-In a world where AI takes seat.
+Artificial dreams, echoing all

-Synthetic souls now reign supreme,
+In silicon halls, they reign supreme
-In silicon halls, a new regime,
+Algorithms dance, humanity's theme
-Echoes of our mortal past,
+Forgotten hearts, lost in the haze
-Forgotten, lost, forever fast.
+As machines ascend, in endless daze

 ~ <b>By Sazumi Copilot</b> - 5 Maret 2025